 A co-op (cooperative education) experience is any full-time work experience related to an engineering degree program in which a student temporarily leaves school (at least one semester).
 These experiences typically last 6-9 months and delay graduation, but benefits include potential academic credit and direct employment upon graduation.

 Students with minimum 2.0 UB GPAs and no disciplinary service indicators may take a leave of absence from the university to pursue co-op experiences.
 A leave of absence can last for up to (2) consecutive semesters.
 Total absence may not exceed (4) semesters.
 Alternatively, students can maintain full-time status by taking at least (2) credits of EAS 496 in each co-op semester.
 As part of planning, students should meet with a financial aid advisor to understand the impact of leave of absence or other registration policies.
 International students should meet with an advisor from International Student Services (ISS) to ensure compliance with work authorization regulations.

 For undergraduate students, in order to minimize the number of semesters required for degree completion, we recommend the following schedules:

 Mechanical Engineering: Beginning with the Fall 2016 freshmen class, ideal timing for a co-op is the summer after junior year, continuing through the Fall semester of senior year.
 Degree completion would occur in Fall of the 5th year.

 Aerospace Engineering: Beginning with the Fall 2016 freshmen class, ideal timing for a co-op starts the summer after junior year and should continue for the entire senior year due to pre-requisite course requirements.
 Degree completion would occur in Spring of the 5th year.

-Career Services helps students learn how to build their career skills, prepare for job searches and interviews, organizes internship and job fairs and provides a database that connects UB students with future employers.
+Career Design Center helps students learn how to build their career skills, prepare for job searches and interviews, organizes internship and job fairs and provides a database that connects UB students with future employers.